MickMacLean/mickmaclean.github.io/bts_database.md

   - Streams, first week and current
   - Music video

   Much of this data much be collected manually as there is no central site which contains all of the data to be included.

+  Data taken from Korea Music Copyright Assosiation (KOMCA), Genius, Hypable, Spotify, YouTube, and others (to be determined).